 - Supervised Practice Application and Placement Rates

-- Over a five-year period, 50% of the DPND graduates will apply for supervised practice programs within 12 months of program completion.
+- Over a five-year period, 50% of program graduates will apply for admission to a supervised practice program within 12 months of graduation.

-- Over a five-year period, 60% of those applying to supervised practice programs within 12 months of program completion will be accepted.
+- Over a five-year period, 60% of program graduates are admitted to a supervised practice program within 12 months of graduation.

 - Examination Pass Rates

-- Over a five-year period, the pass rate for the program graduates taking the registration examination for the first time will be at least 80%, within one year following their first attempt.
+- Over a three-year period, the program pass rate on the CDR credentialing exam for dietitian nutritionists is at least 80%, within one year following their first attempt.

 - Program Graduate Preparation